-But I like the book and purchased my own copy – the author had a double win.
-It has also sitting on my bookshelf been a constant reminder of bookcrossing.com
+But I liked the book and purchased my copy – the author had a double win.
+It has also sitting on my bookshelf been a constant reminder of bookcrossing.com.

 So, the first thing you can do to change the world, one person, at a time

-is to register with bookcrossing.com it’s FREE.
-Pick a book or two that has made a difference to you.
-Release it to a friend or into the wild – to travel to where its “heart” takes it.
-They have all the gear to make easy and fun – what more do you need?
+Is to register with bookcrossing.com it’s FREE.
+First, pick a book or two that has made a difference to you.
+Then, release it to a friend or into the wild – travel to where its “heart” takes it.
+They have all the gear to make it easy and fun – what more do you need?

-You may find like Robin Williams, and Nelson Mandela that ideas and these will be “your” ideas can impact the world one person at a time.
+Like Robin Williams and Nelson Mandela, you may find that ideas and these will be “your” ideas can impact the world one person at a time.